-The New Tomorrow is a sequel to The Tribe, which has distinguished itself as a cult hit series around the world (and is available in 260 x 26 minute episodes).
+The New Tomorrow pays homage to The Tribe, which has distinguished itself as a cult hit series around the world (and is available in 260 x 26 minute episodes).

 The title is not a sequel though and is ‘more gentle’ in tone, exploring similar themes of a world without adults and all that entails – introducing new and younger characters so that The New Tomorrow is targeted more to a conventional children’s audience rather than favouring a teen market segment with the prime demographic being 8-12 years old.
 But it can be enjoyed by the entire family.

 Unfolding against a backdrop of photogenic snow capped mountains and streams, pine forests, rolling valleys and hills, this scenic wilderness is inhabited by tribes of children – reminiscent in many ways to the ancient clans of Scotland.